kacos2000/OtherStuff/ExFat/readme.md

 Console Output:<br>
 ![console](https://raw.githubusercontent.com/kacos2000/Other/master/ExFat/bit0.JPG)

-Each binary value represents the allocation status for one of 8 clusters starting from right to left.
-So the Hex value 0xF0 of offset 0x09 is represented in binary 111110000 and accordingly:
+Each byte value represents the allocation status for 8 clusters.
+Translated to binary, each bit, starting from right to left is the allocation status switch for one cluster.
+So the Hex value 0xF0, of offset 0x09, is represented in binary 111110000 and accordingly:

 bit |	1 |	1 |	1 |	1 |	0 |	0 |	0 |	0